Configuring ADE

 How transformation formulas work:

-In the entity mapping view, transformation formulas can be chosen from a drop-down menu.
+In the entity mapping view, transformation types can be chosen from a drop-down menu.

-See examples from CONFIG_LOAD_TRANSFORMATIONS and from Data Warehouse modeling guide to get started with customizing transformations.
+See examples in GitHub, CONFIG_LOAD_TRANSFORMATIONS and the Data Warehouse modeling guide to get started with customizing transformations.